stemAI/stemai.github.io/README.md

 # stemai.github.io

-This website is for the Open Source work performed by stemAI and is managed by Phase 1, Oleic.
+This website is for the Open Source work performed by stemAI and is managed by Phase 1, Oleic-- advanced engineering division.

 Please feel free to suggest changes and report bugs.
 Join the community via Slack here [stemai.herokuapp.com].